SwirlLang/Swirl-vscode-extension/README.md

 <img src="https://raw.githubusercontent.com/LC-Lang/LC-vscode-extension/master/icon.png" alt="Logo of Lambda Code" width=150>
 </p>

-### Lambda Code language support for VS Code
+### Lambda Code VS Code extension and language server

 ## features

-1. Intellisense.
+1. Intellisense for builtin functions and keywords and functions and variables declared in a file.
-1. Snippets.
+1. Snippets support.
+1. Document symbols for variable and functions in a file.
 1. Syntax highlighting.

-more features coming soon

 If you want to contribute to the language please check out the official github [repo](https://github.com/LC-Lang/Lambda-Code)

-or if you want to contribute to the extension then go to [this](https://github.com/LC-Lang/LC-vscode-extension) github repo
+or if you want to contribute to the extension then check the extension [repo](https://github.com/LC-Lang/LC-vscode-extension).